 The Campaign represents a new way of working together across Georgia, across sectors, across agencies and organizations, and across the early years and early grades.
 We use data to identify patterns that point to underlying factors affecting language and literacy outcomes in order to find clues that lead to new—and sometimes unexpected—solutions.

-These tools developed by Campaign partners can help state and local leaders understand and address the challenges our children are facing.
+These tools developed for the Campaign can help state and local leaders understand and address the challenges our children are facing on the path to literacy.

 - GEEARS Readiness Radar: Explore data relevant to early childhood and school readiness.
 A county-level Blueprint tool illustrates multiple readiness indicators and assets, and a census-tract level Community Compass tool examines early childhood data at a more granular level.
 GEEARS has also developed Early Childhood County Profiles for all 159 counties, as well as an ATL ACCESS Map that depicts child care supply, demand, and gaps in Metro Atlanta.